-In addition to the funding that the NSW Mental Health Commission has provided to establish the BEING Supported Mental Health Support Line, the Commission has provided an additional $55,000 to support an in-depth quantitative and qualitative evaluation of the mental health support line, including its effectiveness and the experience of those who have accessed the service.
+In addition to the funding that the Mental Health Commission of New South Wales has provided to establish the BEING Supported Mental Health Support Line, the Commission has provided an additional $55,000 to support an in-depth quantitative and qualitative evaluation of the mental health support line, including its effectiveness and the experience of those who have accessed the service.

 “The Commission is delighted to fund and support this exciting initiative led by BEING.
 This robust evaluation will help inform future directions and next steps of this great service to ensure that it best supports people in distress during COVID-19” says NSW Mental Health Commissioner, Catherine Lourey.